Company of the Blessed Sacrament: Early years

-It was founded in March 1630, at the Convent of the Capuchin friars on the rue du Faubourg Saint-Honoré by Henri de Levis, Duc de Ventadour, who had just escorted his wife to the Carmelite Convent; Henri de Pichery, officer of Louis XIII's household; Jacques Adhemar de Monteil de Grignan, a future bishop, and Philippe d'Angoumois, a Capuchin.
-Among those who soon joined it, should be mentioned Jean Suffren, a Jesuit, confessor to both Louis XIII and Marie de' Medici; also both the son and the grandson of Gaspard de Coligny, the Protestant admiral, as well as Charles de Condren, the second Superior General of the French Oratory, and founder of the College of Juilly.
+The Company was founded in March 1630 at the Convent of the Capuchin friars on the rue du Faubourg Saint-Honoré by Henri de Levis, Duc de Ventadour, who had just escorted his wife to the Carmelite convent; Henri de Pichery, officer of Louis XIII's household; Jacques Adhemar de Monteil de Grignan, a future bishop; and Philippe d'Angoumois, a Capuchin.
+Among those who soon joined it were Jean Suffren, a Jesuit and the confessor to both Louis XIII and Marie de' Medici; the son and the grandson of Gaspard de Coligny, the Protestant admiral; and Charles de Condren, the second superior general of the French Oratory and founder of the College of Juilly.

-In 1631 this association adopted the name by which it is known.
+In 1631, the company adopted its name.
 It was organized under the authority of a board composed of nine members, changed every three months, and which included a superior, usually a layman, and a spiritual director who was a priest.
 The associates met weekly and their organization was simultaneously a pious confraternity, a charitable society and a militant association for the defence of the Catholic Church.
 It was overseen by Gaston Jean Baptiste de Renty from 1639 until his death in 1649.